 Women need to start taking action and changing what has been ingrained in them for so long.

 Stop saying “sorry,” “can’t,” and “just.”

 “I’m Sorry.”
-We wrote an article on this that you can find here.
+I wrote an article on this that you can find here.
 Basically, by always saying “sorry”, you portray you are not confident and unsure about your expertise.
 There is no need to start sentences with “I’m sorry” unless you are actually sorry for some sort of wrongdoing.
 Communicate with confidence.